CPS-Innovation/digital-sop/docs/playbooks/how-to-get-started/index.md

 Share your GitHub username with our GitHub admin who will grant you access to the relevant CPS repositories.

-Ask the modern workplace team to add you to the AD group to allow authentication to the repo
+Ask the modern workplace team to add you to the Azure AD group to allow authentication to the repo

 ### Access to a GitLab repo: